Federal court undercuts progressive efforts to nullify Electoral College, rules electors can vote freely

 However, the compact, by its terms, will only take effect if jurisdictions accounting for at least 270 of the 538 total votes available in the Electoral College sign on.

+More than two dozen states also have laws binding electors to the results of the popular vote in those states.

-The Tuesday ruling could spell doom for a new Colorado law that effectively signed the state onto the compact, by prohibiting states from forcing their electors to vote for the popular vote winner.
+The Tuesday ruling could spell doom for a new Colorado law that effectively signed the state onto the national compact, by prohibiting states from forcing their electors to vote for either the national or state popular vote winner.
 Other states that have signed onto the compact include Rhode Island, Vermont, Hawaii, Delaware, Maryland, Massachusetts, New Mexico, Washington, Connecticut, New Jersey, Illinois, California, and New York.

 At the same time, Frank McNulty, an adviser to Protect Colorado's Vote, which wants voters to overturn the law, cautioned that the ruling could also free electors to decide on their own to support the candidate with the most votes nationally.